 6.2.
 GROWTH

 Recruitment to the fishery for snow crab is highly variable from year to year (Comeau and Conan 1992; Sainte-Marie et al. 1995; Comeau et al. 1998; Moriyasu et al. 1998) depending on environmental conditions, predation and population levels.
-In sGSL snow crab stocks, the biomass of commercial-sized adult male crab appears to fluctuate from periods of three to four years of high recruitment followed by three to four years of low recruitment (Sainte-Marie et al. 1995; Comeau et al. 1998; Moriyasu et al. 1998).
-Since molting activity peaks in January for adolescent skip-molters and in March for normal molters, most postmolt males are potentially catchable as soon as the fishery starts (generally at the end of April).
-Soft-shelled males in the commercial catches are found from late April to August in the sGSL (Hébert et al. 2002).
+Prediction of a given size of male crab belonging to the near-future recruitment population (R-1, R-2 and R-3) is difficult, which increases uncertainty of predicted and measured abundance of recruitment to the fishery.

 The mechanism of molting to terminal phase is complex.
 Conan et al. (1988), and Comeau et al. (1998) hypothesized that the molt to terminal phase for a given size group may be density-dependent rather than genetically determined.
 Waiwood and Elner (1982) hypothesized that the removal of large old crab would release the snow crab population from a “stagnant” to a “dynamic” high-growth phase.
 Comeau et al. (1998) suggested that a high abundance of large mature (adult) males in the population may trigger molting to another larger juvenile (adolescent) instar stage instead of molting to the terminal phase.
-Alternatively growth could be inhibited resulting in an increased abundance of skip-molters.
+Alternatively, growth could be inhibited resulting in an increased abundance of skip-molters.
 The annual trawl survey showed a very high (up to 50–60% in peak years) skip-molting rate in adolescent males larger than 50 mm CW.
 Such a high percentage of skip-molters may reflect a density-dependent effect on the molting schedule of larger adolescent males.
 Dawe et al. (2012) showed that the frequency of skip-molting is strongly and directly related to body size (i.e. larger than 50mm CW), and it is also inversely related to water temperature.
-Prediction of a given size of male crab belonging to the near-future recruitment population (R-1, R-2 and R-3) is difficult, which increases uncertainty of predicted and measured abundance of recruitment to the fishery.
-This may be a driving factor affecting the strength and timing of recruitment to the fishery.
+Those may be driving factors affecting the strength and timing of recruitment to the fishery.

 6.3.
 ENVIRONMENTAL CONSIDERATIONS